 Beware of Fraud

 We’ve told you how easy it is to find government grants online using benefits.gov.
 If you have internet access and a little time you can get an answer to the question: “Am I eligible for government grants?”
 There’s no need to pay someone to do the search for you.

 A quick online search for personal grants will turn up many sites offering to hook you up with federal grant money.
 If they’re offering help searching for grants from private organizations and non-profits they may be offering a worthwhile service.
 With government grants, though, there’s really no reason to hire a middleman to find grants for you.

 Our advice?
 Take the DIY approach to grant applications and stay away from sites that charge a fee for their services.
 At best, some of these sites are taking money for something you could do yourself, for free.
 At worst, some of them may be phishing sites that just want your name, date of birth and Social Security number so they can use them to commit fraud.
 Don’t be tempted by sites that guarantee they’ll get you money.
 And if you get unsolicited offers of personal grants by phone, mail or email they’re not from the government – they’re from fraudsters.

 Personal grants give recipients an alternative to going without, skipping bills or taking on debt.
-Interested?
-Check your eligibility, fill out your applications honestly and thoroughly and stay away from middlemen offering you guaranteed free money.
-Good luck!
+If you are interested, check your eligibility, fill out your applications honestly and thoroughly and stay away from middlemen offering you guaranteed free money.